 I had no book when I was accepted to Hedgebrook in 1995.
 I’d published poems in a few journals but that was all… Fast forward 18 years.
 The stay at Hedgebrook changed my life in several important ways. — Susan Rich, poet

 While this residency is pretty well-known, we wanted to include it on this list because it’s only for women, and only for writers.
-In their words, “We provide the time, space, and nourishment.
-All you do is write.”
-Featuring six cottages located on Whidbey Island, outside of Seattle, 40 women attend each year free residencies of two to six weeks from February through October. $30 application fee.
+Featuring six handcrafted cottages located on Whidbey Island, outside of Seattle, 40 women attend each year to immerse themselves in free residencies of two to six weeks in length, running from February through October. $30 application fee.